Energy Recovery Watermakers — Running a Watermaker on Solar and Batteries

 The upsides, of course, are not having a whole entire extra engine to maintain and your peace and quiet at anchor.
 However, the tradeoff is that we're on a much more strict power budget, and power efficient marine systems are more expensive and often more complicated.

-More Complexity Means More Maintenance and More Failures
+Does More Complexity Mean More Maintenance and More Failures?

 The process that ER systems employ means that there’s a bunch of new parts that are going to be taking abuse.
 When I listen to the signature “heartbeat” from an ER watermaker, I hear a combination of innovation and components taking abuse.